 Supporting pupils with medical conditions during school hours is not the sole responsibility of one person.
-Any member of staff may be asked to provide support to pupils with medical conditions, although they will not be required to do so.
-This includes the administration of medicines.
+Any member of staff may be asked to provide support to

 Those staff taking on the responsibility to support pupils with medical conditions will receive sufficient and suitable training, and will achieve the necessary level of competency before doing so.